 A Functional-Based Training Approach to Pilates

-Posture Studio Pilates has two locations in the building at 218 West Market Street on the downtown mall.
+Posture Studio Pilates is located at 218 West Market Street, on the downtown mall in Charlottesville, VA.
+There are two unique studios:

 Studio A is our rope wall, yoga, Pilates chair and workshop studio.
 This studio is located on the Market Street side of the building, next to Dinner At Home.